kalmhq/docs/versioned_docs/version-v0.1.0-alpha.4/intro.md

 2. Introduce higher level Custom Resource Definitions such as `Application`.
 These CRDs help reducing the amount of boilerplate configuration and copy-pasting.
 3. Designed with popular extensions in mind - Kalm is designed to work with istio, cert-manager, and prometheus and more, which make setting up a productive stack quick and easy.

-Next, lets install Kalm and go through an example to illustrate how it works:
+Next, lets install Kalm and go through an example to illustrate how it works.

-[interface]: /img/intro-ux.png